 Warning!
 Do not get cute and add in a tertiary DNS *or* think you know better by adding in OpenDNS or Google as a secondary DNS for improved redundancy.
 If you do this, you will get unexpected results.
 The DNS servers are *not* queried in order as you might expect.
 Instead, the servers are either asked simultaneously (dnsmasq) or they flip flop who is the “primary” DNS frequently.
 In my testing, the Google DNS was just a titch faster so it stayed primary more often than not.
 In a handful of tests, the 1st query was sent and it didn’t come back fast enough so Google DNS was queried second.
 Surprisingly, Google DNS still answered first in some instances despite its later start.
 As a result, the IP address resolved as it normally would and the second/later response of NX Domain was discarded.
 At any rate, any DNS configuration other than what I have stated above breaks the blocking features of Quad9, which is the main reason for using it IMO.

-Next, go to the Services -> DNS Resolver and put a checkmark in the “DNS Query Forwarding” if it isn’t there already.
-You can leave the DNSSEC box checked too.
+Next, go to the Services -> DNS Resolver and put a checkmark in the “DNS Query Forwarding” if it isn’t there already (red box below).
+I would strongly suggest making sure both “DNSSEC” and “Use SSL/TLS for outgoing DNS Queries to Forwarding Servers” (found in the purple boxes below) are checked too.
+If you are still on a version less than 2.4.4, go to the bottom of this post to add the custom options for DNS over TLS instead.
 Click ‘Save’ and then click ‘Apply Changes’ at the top.

 Before moving on, I would strongly suggest following the “Log Configuration” section toward the bottom of this post.
 While it is not 100% necessary, it will make your life easier in the future and it is highly recommended!